RV Internet Options: The Best Traveler’s Guide to Internet Access

-Netgear’s brand new Jetpack 500 is an incredible device that has the highest-rated hotspot battery life on the market with this model (it lasts about 30 hours).
+Netgear’s brand new Jetpack Nighthawk M1 is an incredible device that has the highest-rated hotspot battery life on the market (it lasts about 30 hours).
 The Netgear operates as a hotspot, so you can connect up to 15 devices at once.
 The downside is that it only works on Verizon’s network.

-The Jetpack 500 has the highest-rated battery life out of any other device currently available and will last up to 30 hours before needing a charge.
+The Netgear Nighthawk M1 has the highest-rated battery life out of any other available device and will last up to 30 hours before needing a charge.

-Using Your Cell Phone and Unlimited Data Plan As A Tether For Internet Access
+Using Your Cell Phone and Unlimited Data Plans As A Tether For Internet Access

 You can tether your cell phone to your RV by using a USB cable and your phone’s data.